kjmears/kjmears.github.io/_logospotter/ucs.markdown

 ## Updated

 Very thorough [write up][brandnew]on [the Brand New Blog][bn].
 Much better than the old logo, and the brand guidelines go to town to showcase the brand.
 Very much in the a new University mold, and refreshing to see one being bold and confident without trying to be too clever.
+More reflections from the [agency][case] involved

 ## Older Review